King of the Sun

-King of the Sun is the fourteenth and final studio album released by Australian rock music group The Saints.
+King of the Sun is the fourteenth studio album released by Australian rock music group The Saints.
 Recorded in Sydney, Australia, the album is a concept album based on a journey home after a hundred-year war.
+It was the final studio album released by the band in Chris Bailey's lifetime, who would die a decade later in 2022.